 Trauma and Attachment Difficulties

 For these learners, consistency is the strategy.
 Show up every day with the same calm, warm presence regardless of what happened yesterday.
 Do not take rejection personally.
 Do not withdraw relationship when behaviour is challenging.
-Over time (and this may mean terms, not weeks), the child's nervous system begins to learn that this adult is safe, predictable, and present.
-That learning is the foundation of all subsequent emotional development.
+Over time, this can help the learner experience the adult as safer, more predictable and more available for support.

 EBSA and School Avoidance